zeetaros/KickStart/App/backend/README.md

 brew services stop postgresql
 ```
 Now you can connect to the database on localhost and the default port 5432.

+## Module Structure Overview
+For every API action (e.g. GET, POST, DELETE) it generally encompasses 3 components that are :
+- A router in `apis/`: to be interfaced with the front-end App; it allows the front-end to call this API which consequently invokes an corresponding function in the backend `repository/`.
+Example: `apis/version1/route_jobs.py/func::update_job`
+- A function in `repository/`: to interacts with the database; it is the one actually doing the tasks of creating, updating, deleting data.
+Example: `db/repository/jobs.py/func::update_job_by_id`
+- A test in `tests/`: to test the corresponding API router and the underlying function are working as expected.
+Example: `tests/test_routes/test_jobs.py/func::test_update_job`

 ## Reference
 Building backend: https://fastapitutorial.com/blogs/
 Standing up database: https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/  &  https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e